rbisdorff/Digraph3/docSphinx/tutorial.rst

    >>> g.computeTransitivityDegree()
     Decimal('0.78')

 Three alternatives -#155874, #426464 and #567308- qualify as Condorcet winners, i.e. they each **positively outrank** all the other nine alternatives.
 No chordless outranking circuits are detected, yet the transitivity of the apparent outranking relation is not given.
-And, no clear ranking alignment hence appears when inspecting the *strict* outranking digraph (ie the codual ~(-*g*) of *g*) shown in :numref:`converse-dual_rel_best10`.
+And, no clear ranking alignment hence appears when inspecting the *strict* outranking digraph (i.e. the codual ~(-*g*) of *g*) shown in :numref:`converse-dual_rel_best10`.

 .. code-block:: pycon